 The Group's remuneration policy is reviewed every year.
-It is defined by General Management, on a proposal of the Group Human Resources Division.
+It is defined by General Management and based on the proposal of the Group Human Resources Division.
 The Board of Directors approves this policy, after examining the Compensation Committee's recommendation.

-The Group's remuneration policy, in particular with regard to the categories of staff whose activities have a significant impact on the Group's risk profile (hereinafter "regulated staff"), is applied to Société Générale as well as the entities it controls, in France and throughout the world.
+The Group's remuneration policy, in particular with regard to the categories of staff whose activities have a significant impact on the Group's risk profile (hereinafter "regulated staff"), is applied to Societe Generale as well as the entities it controls, in France and throughout the world.
 The policy applied to the regulated staff is adapted outside France in order to comply with local regulations.
 The Group's rules are prevalent, except when local regulations are more stringent.

-The definition of this policy draws on analysis of the market context and compensation surveys carried out by external consultants (e.g. Aon-Hewitt/MacLagan, Towers Watson, Mercer, PricewaterhouseCoopers), notably with regard to the categories of employees that belong to the regulated population.
+The definition of this policy draws on analysis of the market context and compensation surveys carried out by external consultants (essentially Mc Lagan and Willis Towers Watson)).